 What is Breach of Contract?

 Breach of contract refers to violation of the agreed-upon terms and conditions of a contract or agreement.
-In family law proceedings, these violation are typically observed with the terms of prenuptial agreements, postnuptial agreements, and separation and property division agreements.
+In family law proceedings, these violations are typically observed with the terms of prenuptial agreements, postnuptial agreements, and separation and property division agreements.
 When a contract is breached in North Carolina, the Court can order a number of remedies to make the non-breaching party whole, including specific performance of obligations, injunctive relief, financial compensation, and damages.

 Whether you are seeking to enforce a contract or agreement, or are defending against claims that you have breached a contract or agreement, our experienced attorneys are ready to help you.
 We are here to help guide you through the process and reach the best possible outcome.
 Contact us today to schedule a consultation or for answers to your questions about enforcement of contracts or agreements.